Latest-DPoS/core-blockchain-Testnet/node_src/README.md

 # Latest Chain

 ## Introduction to Latest Chain
 Latest Chain (Latest) is a decentralized, high-efficiency and energy-saving public chain.
 It is compatible with smart contracts and supports high- performance transactions.
-The endogenous token of Latest is HT and it adopts the HPoS consensus mechanism.
+The endogenous token of Latest is LTC and it adopts the DPoS consensus mechanism.
 Latest will continue to improve the efficiency of Ethereum by Layer2, which will supplement and empower the Ethereum ecosystem.

 ## Declaration
 To help developers’ evolvement at every stage